cppan/cppan/doc/getting_started.md

     add_subdirectory(.cppan)

 You can do this after `project()` directive.
 In this case all dependencies won't be re-built after any compile flags.
-If you need your special compile flags to have influence on deps, write `add_subdirectory(cppan)` after compiler setup.
+If you need your special compile flags to have influence on deps, write `add_subdirectory(.cppan)` after compiler setup.

 For your target(s) add `cppan` to `target_link_libraries()`: